MartinPdeS/OCT_calibration/README.md

 The folder architecture is presented as :

 ```
-      src/
     - data/                             (contain all data)
                 - calibration/
+                - Aline/
+                - Bscan/
+                - Cscan/
-                - img/
+    - src/
         - processing/
             - calibration.py            (compute the k-linear., dispersion, spectrum shift, noise)
             - Aline.py                  (process one Aline)
             - Bscan.py                  (process one Bscan)
             - Cscan.py                  (process one Cscan)
         - toolbox/                      (contain tools to do all the processing)

-            - Doc/                          (not yet added)
+        - Doc/                          (not yet fully developped)
+            - images/                   (images for README.md)

 ```
+Python init.py files are not depicted here.

 ## Run example